 This is called capital gains tax.
 And since gold is an investment asset, when you sell your gold and make a profit, it's taxed as capital gains.
 However, depending on how you've held your gold, you'll have to pay taxes at the ordinary capital gains rate or at an overall rate of 28%.
 The Internal Revenue Service (IRS) considers physical holds of precious metals such as gold, silver, platinum, palladium and titanium to be capital assets specifically classified as collectibles.

+To help you understand the process of a Gold IRA rollover, we have created a comprehensive Gold IRA rollover guide.
 Holdings of these metals, regardless of their shape, such as bullion coins, ingot ingots, rare coins or ingots, are subject to capital gains tax.
 Capital gains tax is only due after the sale of such shares and if the shares were held for more than one year.
 Holdings in precious metals such as gold, silver or platinum are considered capital assets and therefore capital gains may apply.
 When it comes to taxes, the IRS classifies precious metals as collectibles and therefore may be taxed at the maximum rate of capital gains raising of 28 percent.

 It's also important to consider the differences in after-tax returns between the types of gold investments held in a brokerage account.
 However, the total costs of owning gold vary widely between types of investment and reduce after-tax returns.
 Physical gold or silver holds are subject to a capital gains tax equal to their marginal tax rate, up to a maximum of 28%.
 Emma and Lucas's results, shown in Figure 3, indicate that the after-tax returns on investments in gold in a traditional IRA far exceed those of investments in gold in a brokerage account or in a Roth IRA.